fru-io/docs/docs/drupal-guide.md

 ---
 title: Drupal Guide
-description: Deploy Drupal to DDEV-Live hosting
+description: Deploy Drupal to Fru.io hosting
 ---
 # Drupal Getting Started Guide

-This tutorial gives an example of the DDEV-Live commands specific to Drupal.
-First you will need to set up your DDEV-Live account and connect to your [GitHub](https://docs.ddev.com/github/) acccount using the [Getting Started Guide](https://docs.ddev.com/getting-started/).
-DDEV-Live supports other PHP applications and CMSs such as [TYPO3](https://docs.ddev.com/typo3-guide/), [WordPress](https://docs.ddev.com/typo3-guide/).
+This tutorial gives an example of the Fru.io commands specific to Drupal.
+First you will need to set up your Fru.io account and connect to your [GitHub](https://docs.fru.io/ github/) acccount using the [Getting Started Guide](https://docs.fru.io/ getting-started/).
+Fru.io supports other PHP applications and CMSs such as [TYPO3](https://docs.fru.io/ typo3-guide/), [WordPress](https://docs.fru.io/ typo3-guide/).

-## DDEV-Live default settings for Drupal
+## Fru.io default settings for Drupal
 We give additional flags below to use if your project differs from these defaults.

 - Default Drupal version is Drupal 8.